tzzhangjuan1/Getting-and-Cleaning-Data-Project/Codebook.md

        STANDING -subject was standing
        LAYING -subject was laying

--The 3 to 81 columns (listed below) are subsetted from "features names" that contains "mean" and "std".
+- The 3 to 81 columns (listed below) are subsetted from "features names" that contains "mean" and "std".
 The names were changed (see the "# change the features names" step in the run_analysis.R script.
  The 3 to 81 columns (variables):
        [3] "tBodyAccMeanX"                "tBodyAccMeanY"
        [5] "tBodyAccMeanZ"                "tBodyAccStdX"